-Molecular testing for Chlamydia of the trachea is used for the rapid and highly accurate laboratory diagnosis of all infections by these microorganisms.
+Molecular testing for Chlamydia trachomatis is used for the rapid and highly accurate laboratory diagnosis of all infections by these microorganisms.

 The life cycle of chlamydia can be divided into two distinct phases: an extracellular phase, in which they do not proliferate and are infectious, and a mandatory intracellular phase, during which they multiply and are non-infectious.
-The infectious form, or elementary particle, adheres to the cell membrane and enters the cell through a phagosome.
-Upon entry into the cells, the elemental particle is reorganized into lattice particles (forming inclusions) and their proliferation begins.
-After 18 to 24 hours, the lattice particles condense to form the elementary particles.
-These new elemental particles are released, starting a new cycle of infection.
+The infectious forms, or elementary bodies, adheres to the cell membrane and enter the cell through a phagosome.
+Upon entry into the cells, the elementary bodies are reorganized into reticulate bodies (forming inclusions) and their proliferation begins.
+After 18 to 24 hours, the reticulate bodies condense to form elementary bodies.
+These new elementary bodies are released, starting a new cycle of infection.

-Chlamydia trachomatis are pathogenic microorganisms that affect humans exclusively.
+Chlamydia trachomatis are pathogenic microorganisms that affect exclusively humans.
 They cause the following diseases:

-Trachoma: It is a follicular corneal conjunctivitis.
+Trachoma: It is a follicular conjunctivitis.
 The disease occurs in all climates, although it is more common in warmer and less developed countries.
 It is estimated that 400 million people are suffering from chronic infection (they are carriers) and that it has caused blindness in 6 million.
-The micro-organism is transmitted directly and indirectly through everyday objects.
-If left untreated, the initial acute inflammation can last for years, lasting months or even years, leading to scarring of the cornea and which can then lead to blindness.
+The microorganism is transmitted directly and indirectly through everyday objects.
+If left untreated, the initial acute inflammation can turn into chronic, lasting months or even years, leading to scarring of the cornea and which can then lead to blindness.

-Inclusion conjunctivitis: It is an acute, purulent conjunctivitis that can affect newborns, children and adults (pool conjunctivitis).
+Inclusion conjunctivitis: It is an acute, purulent conjunctivitis that can affect newborns, children, and adults (pool conjunctivitis).
 Newborns are infected at birth by the pathogenic microorganisms present in the cervix.
-If left untreated, it can progress as a trauma does, producing scarring in the cornea.
+If left untreated, it can progress as in trachoma, scarring the cornea.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.